51ԹϺ

 Five young men and women gather in a semi-circle, smiling and collaborating on a work project.

-5 min read |
+6 min read |

 The reality is nearly half of U.S. workers don’t participate in a retirement plan.

 Many employees don’t enroll in their employer’s retirement plan due to a lack of information and confidence in basic investment terminology.
 Only 30% say they’re comfortable investing money.
-Unsurprising, age and salary impact the decision to contribute to a retirement plan.
+Unsurprisingly, age and salary impact the decision to contribute to a retirement plan.
 Many also say they have too much debt and need to pay down some or all their debt before they can start to save for retirement.

 I have not started to save for retirement